try-cascade/cascade-compose/README.md

 Cascade was built for users who wish to:

 - Deploy their containerized applications onto AWS ECS Fargate
-- Be able to see logs and traces without manual effort
+- See logs and traces without manual effort

 ## What Cascade does